A new computational framework for log-concave density estimation: Computing the log-concave MLE

 \subsection{Stochastic first-order methods for smoothing sequences}

-Our proposed algorithm for computing the log-concave MLE is given in \Cref{algo:smoothing}.
+Our proposed algorithm for computing the log-concave MLE is given in Algorithm~\ref{algo:smoothing}.
 It relies on the choice of a smoothing sequence of $f$, which may be constructed using Nesterov or randomized smoothing, for instance.
-For a non-negative sequence $(u_t)_{t \in \mathbb{N}_0}$, this smoothing sequence is denoted by $(\ell_{u_t})_{t \in \mathbb{N}_0}$.
-In fact, \Cref{algo:smoothing} is a modification of an algorithm due to~\cite{duchi2012randomized}, and can be regarded as an accelerated version of the dual averaging scheme~\citep{nesterov2009primal} applied to $(\ell_{u_t})$.
+For a non-negative sequence $(u_t)_{t \in \mathbb{N}_0}$, this smoothing sequence is denoted by $(\ell_{u_t})_{t \in \mathbb{N}_0}$, where $\ell_{u_t}:=\tilde f_{u_t}$ is given by~\eqref{eqn:tildefu} or $\ell_{u_t}:=\bar f_{u_t}$ is given by~\eqref{eqn:barfu}.
+In Algorithm~\ref{algo:smoothing}, $P_{\B\Phi}:\mathbb{R}^n \rightarrow \B\Phi$ denotes the projection operator onto the closed convex set $\B\Phi$, which is essentially a threshold clipping operator.
+In fact, Algorithm~\ref{algo:smoothing} is a modification of an algorithm due to~\cite{duchi2012randomized}, and can be regarded as an accelerated version of the dual averaging scheme~\citep{nesterov2009primal} applied to $(\ell_{u_t})$.